The Tustin News

-The Tustin News was a newspaper covering the community of Tustin, California.
+The Tustin News was a newspaper covering the community of Tustin, California, from 1922 to 2018.

 History

 The paper was founded in 1922, with Timothy Brownhill serving as the first editor until June 1923 when it was sold to Rev. John Winterbourne.
-After a number of other short-term owners it was purchased by William and Lucille Moses on July 25, 1956, who retained ownership for 39 years until 1995 when it was purchased by the OC Register in 1995.
+After a number of other short-term owners it was purchased by William and Lucille Moses on July 25, 1956, who retained ownership for 39 years.
+The couple sold it in 1995 to Freedom Newspapers, owner of the OC Register.
 In 2018, the Register merged the News into the Irvine World News.